nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/Grid-Reference-PDF/README.md

 Lantau Trail: trail markers L001 to L133 are in grid zone 49Q, markers L134 to L139 are in grid zone 50Q (totally not cool)<br>
 MacLehose Trail: trail markers M001 to M190 are in grid zone 50Q, markers M191 to M200 are in grid zone 49Q (totally not cool)<br>

-`Design flaw` Grid reference with ambigious grid zone is an inferior approach (Lantau Trail and MacLehose Trail).
+`Design flaw` Grid reference with ambigious grid zone is an inferior approach (i.e., Lantau Trail and MacLehose Trail).